-- You’ll have two containers: one for potable water, and one for non-potable water.
+- You’ll have two containers: one for potable, and one for non-potable.

 - You’ll be able to assign characters to this new Camp Structure, to send them fetch some non-potable water to a nearby river.

-- You can also make water from other means, or just find some while exploring the island.
+- You can also make some from other means, or just find some while exploring the island.

 - You’ll be able to boil non-potable water into potable water, which will consume some of your prized Fire Intensity.
 But you can stock as much as you have room in your container.

-- So any water found if your containers are full will be wasted.
+- So any water found if your containers are full will go to waste.

 The water you’ll stock will serve as other purposes than just hydrating your characters:

-- You’ll need 1 water supply for each character that goes on exploring the island.
+- You’ll need 1 supply for each character that goes on exploring the island.

-- You’ll need some water to cook some meals.
+- You’ll need some to cook some meals.

 - And for some other activities, that we’ll talk in detail in another blog post.

 So each night, a “Share the Drinks” phase will be added to the cue of night events.
 A bit like the Share the Food phase, you’ll be able to ration the drinks between your alive characters.
 It works like this: